 Features are good for comparing two options.
 But benefits are how you cast what you’re selling into a customer’s story stream: Imagine yourself with this experience.
 Now go back to living without it.

 The answer depends on how powerful the benefits are.
 Benefits are the lifeblood of marketing.
 Without benefits, copywriting is just an empty heart pumping stale air.

-Finding the benefits
+Finding the benefits to market

 Benefits vary from group to group and person to person.
 So a little research is required.

 Who’s the target audience?
 What are their pain points?
 What gives them feelings of victory?
 Of failure?
 Who are their villains?
 What have they tried already?
 The more precise the questions, the more impactful material you have to work with.